Snowflake-Labs/terraform-snowflake-snowalert/README.md

 ![158665186-36fa7acf-fecc-452c-ae4f-482eddf79b72](https://user-images.githubusercontent.com/72515998/158665593-e80b12df-41e2-4162-a102-895ee3407fe8.png)

 SnowAlert is an alerting engine that allows you to write SQL queries that are run on schedule and produce alerts into a table that can optionally be dispatched to slack, JIRA or E-mail.
-It is collection of Snowflake objects that enable you to write what we call _rules_ as Snowflake views that query tables for interesting events to find those that are alert-worthy that may be deemed as _incidents_.
-We manage these objects using a Terraform module.
+It is collection of Snowflake objects that enable you to write what we call _rules_ as Snowflake views that query tables for interesting events to find those that are alertworthy that may then be deemed as _incidents_.
+We manage these objects in a Terraform module.

-It is essentially a Terraformed version of [Snowalert](https://github.com/snowflakedb/SnowAlert).
+It is essentially a Terraformed version of the [Snowalert](https://github.com/snowflakedb/SnowAlert) project.
 It uses the following Snowflake resources:

 1. Views
 2. Tables